Details: Bonus available based upon office performance

 Staff Development: Provide staff with the skills and motivation to work well by:

-- Hiring suitable staff (ensuring all new hires possess required qualifications and skills)
+- Hiring suitable staff (see manual for qualifications and skills sought)

 - Establishing and maintaining team discipline and performance levels standards.
 Address all related issues in a timely and fair manner, including the termination of staff when necessary.